belle-chang/v1/src/posts/tigerride/tigerride.md

 __**Technical Skills/Technologies Used:**__ Django, Python, PostGres, Heroku

-In Spring 2019, I took a class COS333: Advanced Programming Techniques, during which I, along with a few others, created a web application that would allow for students to organize sharing Uber, Lyft, or other transportation services to and from the Princeton University campus.
+During the course COS333: Advanced Programming Techniques, I, along with a few others, created a web application that would allow for students to organize sharing Uber, Lyft, or other transportation services to and from the Princeton University campus.
 I was mostly in charge of the back-end development, but I also dabbled a bit in databases using PostGres.

 ![home_gif](../tigerride/home.gif)

 Each student who wanted to use our app to search for other students would first fill out a form which would save their origin, destination, date, time interval during which they could take an Uber/Lyft, and other miscellaneous but pertinent information: